aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync.md

 * Automatically parse API arguments to function arguments
 * Choose between strictly match a GraphQL field name or all of them to a function
-* Integrates with [Data classes utilities](../../utilities/data_classes.md) to access resolver and identity information
+* Integrates with [Data classes utilities](../../utilities/data_classes.md){target="_blank"} to access resolver and identity information
+* Works with both Direct Lambda Resolver and Amplify GraphQL Transformer `@function` directive

 ## Terminology

-* **[Direct Lambda Resolver](https://docs.aws.amazon.com/appsync/latest/devguide/direct-lambda-reference.html)**.
+**[Direct Lambda Resolver](https://docs.aws.amazon.com/appsync/latest/devguide/direct-lambda-reference.html){target="_blank"}**.
 A custom AppSync Resolver to bypass the use of Apache Velocity Template (VTL) and automatically map your function's response to a GraphQL field.

-* **[Amplify GraphQL Transformer](https://docs.amplify.aws/cli/graphql-transformer/function)**.
+**[Amplify GraphQL Transformer](https://docs.amplify.aws/cli/graphql-transformer/function){target="_blank"}**.
 Custom GraphQL directives to define your application's data model using Schema Definition Language (SDL).
 Amplify CLI uses these directives to convert GraphQL SDL into full descriptive AWS CloudFormation templates.

 ## Getting started